Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing/index.md

 #### Additional Description

-**Arcane Bait**{ .inl } This bait gives you one additional reroll when rolling for fishing.
+**Arcane Bait**{.inl} This bait gives you one additional reroll when rolling for fishing.
 Moreover, after calculating your Overall Score, you can select a biome—Freshwater, Saltwater, Tundra, or Abyssal—for determining your loot.

-**Gambler's Bait**{ .inl } This bait gives you one additional reroll when rolling for fishing.
+**Gambler's Bait**{.inl} This bait gives you one additional reroll when rolling for fishing.
 Moreover, before fishing, select a Special Result from the Special Result Table.
 If your roll achieves the chosen Special Result, you gain triple the usual loot.
 However, if you fail to achieve the chosen Special Result, you gain nothing.

-**Target Bait**{ .inl } This bait gives you one additional reroll when rolling for fishing.
+**Target Bait**{.inl} This bait gives you one additional reroll when rolling for fishing.
 Moreover, after calculating your Overall Score, you can select loot up to two rows below your current result on the Loot Table.

-**Wild Bait**{ .inl } This bait gives you one additional reroll when rolling for fishing.
+**Wild Bait**{.inl} This bait gives you one additional reroll when rolling for fishing.
 Moreover, after calculating your Overall Score, you gain an additional loot result, equal to your Overall Score minus 30.

 ### Tackle